ian-IBCIRL/IB-PP4-MVP/README.md

 To set up a app/database admin we need `python3 manage.py createsuperuser`

+To install the app in Heroku you need:

+1) Environment variables from env.py in your Heroku app settings
+2) A Procfile to run the webserver i.e. `web: gunicorn driverblog.wsgi`

+    in this case to run the driverblog app on the gunicorn wsgi webserver.

 To log into the Heroku toolbelt CLI:

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.